What does the Bible say about anxiety?

 Even the famous King David (who was called a man after God’s own heart) had anxious thoughts.
 And rather than hiding them from God, he brought them TO God for help.

-This Bible verse about anxiety (and the one to follow) instruct us to bring our fears and worries to God for help.
-God isn’t surprised our upset by our anxiety, worry, or fear.
+These Bible verses about anxiety instruct us to bring our fears and worries to God for help.
+God isn’t surprised or upset by our anxiety, worry, or fear.
 He wants us to come to Him!

 4. 1 Peter 5:8